mahm0udsaad/menu-p/IMPLEMENTATION_GUIDE.md

     *   Change `ignoreDuringBuilds: true` to `ignoreDuringBuilds: false` for both.

 2.  **Identify Errors:**
-    *   Run the command `npm run lint` in the terminal.
+    *   Run the command `pnpm run lint` in the terminal.
 This will list all ESLint errors (styling, best practices).
-    *   Run the command `npm run build`.
+    *   Run the command `pnpm run build`.
 This will fail, but it will report all TypeScript type-checking errors.

 3.  **Fix Errors Systematically:**
     *   **TypeScript Errors (`*.ts`, `*.tsx`):** These are the most critical.
 Common errors will include:
         *   `Property '...' does not exist on type '...'`: This often happens with objects that are not strictly typed.
 Ensure all data fetched from Supabase or passed between components has a defined TypeScript `interface` or `type`.
         *   `Argument of type '...' is not assignable to parameter of type '...'`: Check that the data you are passing to functions or components matches their defined types.
         *   `Object is possibly 'null' or 'undefined'`: Use optional chaining (`?.`) or add checks to ensure an object is not null before accessing its properties (e.g., `if (user) { ... }`).
     *   **ESLint Errors:** These are often related to code style, unused variables, or missing dependencies in `useEffect` hooks.
-Many can be fixed automatically by running `npm run lint -- --fix`.
+Many can be fixed automatically by running `pnpm run lint -- --fix`.

 ---